cosmos/cosmos-sdk/docs/core/README.md

 15. [In-Place Store Migrations](./upgrade.md)

-After reading about the core concepts, check the [IBC documentation](../ibc/README.md) to learn more about the IBC core concepts and how to integrate it to you application.
+After reading about the core concepts, check the [IBC documentation](../ibc/README.md) to learn more about the IBC core concepts and how to integrate IBC in your application.